marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 Use cases are numerous:

 * thesis writing with multiple people going back and forth on document structure or content;
-* a resume translated in multiple languages or adapted for different types of carreer;
+* a resume translated in multiple languages or adapted for different types of career;
 * or, the reason for this blog post, handling software code written by a group of people.